-Solid waterproof construction and 6X magnification.
-1,000-ft. range and video capabilities are ideal for watching nature and events at a distance.
+Solid waterproof construction and 6x magnification.
+1,000-foot range and video capabilities are ideal for watching nature and events at a distance.

 Pricey.
-Night vision can be difficult to focus and is not as reliable as others we considered.
+Night vision can be difficult to focus and isn't as reliable as others we considered.
 Larger and less portable than some competitors.

 Wide-view lens lets you take in panoramic landscapes at a glance.
 Molded, nonslip grip cuts down on shakiness.
-Comes w/case and neck strap.
-6X magnification, 30mm lens.
+Comes with case and neck strap.
+6x magnification, 30 mm lens.

 Two-hand focus adjustment.
 Some customers say they want more magnification.